USEPA/epa_r_workshop_2019/bios.md

 # Elizabeth Mannshardt

 Elizabeth is the Acting Director of the Information Access and Analytic Services Division in USEPA's Office of Mission Support.
 Prior to this role, she worked as a statistician studying air quality analysis in USEPA's Office of Air Quality Planning and Standards.
+Elizabeth is also an Adjunct Associate Professor in the Department of Statistics at North Carolina State University.

 # Ben Wells